-Property taxes, franchise taxes, licenses, and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period if they are measurable and available.
+Property taxes, user fees, and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period if they are measurable and available.
 Only the portion of special assessment receivable, if any, due within the current fiscal period is considered to be susceptible to accrual as revenue of the current period.
 Substantially all other revenue items are considered to be measureable and available only when cash is received by the government.

 Amounts reported as program revenues include 1) charges to customers or applicants for goods, services, or privileges provided; 2) program-specific operating grants and contributions; and, 3) program-specific capital grants and contributions.
-The District has no program revenue for the period of September 5, 2019 through December 31, 2020.
+The District has no program revenue for the year ending December 31, 2021.
 Internally dedicated resources, if any, are reported as general revenues rather than as program revenues.
 Likewise, general revenues include all taxes.